-The existence of an economic dependency will be assessed in concreto, presumably taking into account specific business relations and the overall context - ie the existence of imbalance between the undertakings concerned.
-The main difference with dominance is that the concept of economic dependency will have to be assessed in a bilateral or multilateral context, whilst the concept of dominance relates to the structure of a particular market.
+The existence of an economic dependence will be assessed in concreto, presumably taking into account specific business relations and the overall context – i.e. the existence of imbalance between the undertakings concerned.
+The main difference with dominance is that the concept of economic dependence will have to be assessed in a bilateral or multilateral context, whilst the concept of dominance relates to the structure of a particular market.

 Practice will learn how the concept will be applied.
 In our view, the definition does not provide much legal certainty for the undertakings that may be concerned, which is unfortunate considering the risks involved (ie significant fines and damage claims).

 Finally, it is worth noting that the proposal does not require the economically dependent undertaking to be a SME.

 The abuse of economic dependence can be expected to be interpreted in the same way as the abuse of a dominant position.
 The non-exhaustive examples mentioned in the law are the same as the examples mentioned in article IV.2 CEL and/or Article 102 TFEU with the addition of the refusal to sell, to purchase or to accept other conditions.